wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#application">Application</a>]</td>
 <td>

-Fetches all the applications by tenant Id, environment Id and organization Id.
-If the optional field of applicationFilter is provided, application list will be further filtered by the given application filter.
+Fetches all the APIs with the given combination of tenant ID, environment ID, and organization ID.
+Optionally, you can configure the `applicationFilter` parameter to further filter the Applications by a specific application filter.

 </td>
 </tr>